michaelkeeling/saturn2018-growing-great-software-designers-workshop/position-papers/keeling-toward-a-design-consciousness.md

 applying those skills in practice.
 In other words you have to care about what you do and do it well.
 Strong technical practices alone are not sufficient.
-[Code Complete by Steve McConnell](https://amzn.to/2HzTsqE) embodies the essence of this ideal (there are other examples too) by covering both core principles in software construction and also discussing the attitude, philosophy, and values that make a good craftsman.
+[Code Complete by Steve McConnell](https://amzn.to/2HzTsqE) embodies the essence of this ideal (there are other examples too) by covering both core principles in software construction and also discussing the attitude, philosophy, and values that great developers have.

 The second level of the skills pyramid is _Leadership and Agility_.
 I had trouble deciding what to call this level.
 The fundamental goal of this level of the pyramid is to learn how to